- 1 Procedure for Job Safety Analysis (JSA)

 Details about Job Safety Analysis Procedure

-JSA must be completed at least one day before commencement of job.
+JSA must be completed at least one day before the commencement of job.

 The recommended safety measures from JSA shall be strictly followed by executing group while executing the jobs.